MCW Metrobus: West Midlands

+The last Metrobuses were withdrawn from regular service in March 2010, being relegated to school services prior to their final withdrawal on 24 July 2010 at Acocks Green garage.
+A small number were retained in the company's driver training fleet until 2017, however, and one was purchased and restored by Wolverhampton garage staff into 'Timesaver' livery in 2017.

+Other PTEs

 The Greater Manchester Passenger Transport Executive (GMPTE) initially ordered 190 MkI MCW Metrobuses which were delivered between 1979 and 1983, alongside an unfulfilled order of 15 out of 190 Leyland Titans.
-Five of the PTE's early Metrobuses would be sold to London Buses in 1987.

-Around 1986, Northern Counties delivered 30 more MCW Metrobuses built with Manchester standard bodywork, intended for the 'Trans Lancs' 400 express service linking Bolton with Stockport.
+During 1986, Northern Counties delivered 30 more MCW Metrobuses built with Manchester standard bodywork, intended for the 'Trans Lancs' 400 express service linking Bolton with Stockport.

-West Yorkshire

-The West Yorkshire Passenger Transport Executive and its successor Yorkshire Rider purchased over 100 Metrobuses, a majority of these being MkIIs.
-Some were bodied with Walter Alexander bodywork.
-Two MkIIs and two Alexander Metrobuses were sold to London Buses.

-One MkII Metrobus was converted by Yorkshire Rider to operate as a demonstrator for a guided busway in Leeds.
-This made use of parts supplied from West Midlands Travel's guided busway Metrobuses.
+The West Yorkshire Passenger Transport Executive and its successor Yorkshire Rider purchased over 100 Metrobuses, a majority of these being MkIIs and eleven being bodied with Alexander bodywork.
+One MkII Metrobus was converted by Yorkshire Rider to operate as a demonstrator for a guided busway in Leeds, using parts supplied from WMT's Tracline 65 Metrobuses.

-South Yorkshire

-South Yorkshire Passenger Transport Executive (SYPTE) purchased a total of 170 MkI and MkII Metrobuses following comparative trials in 1979.
-These were delivered in five batches from 1980 to 1985, with some being specified with dual doors.
-These were joined by ten MkII Metrobuses in 1986 that were delivered with coach seats for 'Fastline' express work.
+The South Yorkshire Passenger Transport Executive purchased a total of 170 MkI and MkII Metrobuses following comparative trials in 1979, delivered across five batches from 1980 to 1985, some being specified in dual doors configuration.
+These were joined by ten MkII Metrobuses in 1986 that were delivered with coach-style seats for 'Fastline' express work.

+The Tyne and Wear Passenger Transport Executive bought five Metrobuses on evaluation in 1979, selling these to LRT in 1988, while fifteen Metrobuses, some with Alexander bodywork, were purchased by the Merseyside Passenger Transport Executive; the PTE's successor Merseybus went on to purchase 25 Metrobus MKIIs in 1989.

+The Greater Glasgow Passenger Transport Executive and its successor, Strathclyde Buses, purchased 70 MkI, MkII and Alexander-bodied Metrobuses over from 1979 to the end of production in 1989.

+Other operators

-Also in South Yorkshire, Yorkshire Traction took delivery of twelve Metrobuses in 1986, an order initially placed when Yorkshire Traction were a National Bus Company subsidiary.
+The Metrobus also found sales to National Bus Company subsidiaries Maidstone & District and Northern General, with the former ordering two pairs of MkI Metrobuses with MCW and Rolls-Royce engines as part of comparative trials held by the NBC in 1980.
+Yorkshire Traction took delivery of twelve Metrobuses in late 1986, an order initially placed when the company was an NBC subsidiary.
 These Metrobuses were unique in that they were built to a low height specification.

-Other operators

-In Scotland, the Greater Glasgow Passenger Transport Executive and its successor Strathclyde Buses purchased 70 MkI, MkII and Alexander-bodied Metrobuses over from 1979 to the end of production in 1989.
 Metrobuses with Alexander bodywork proved popular with the Scottish Bus Group, with Midland Scottish taking on a total of 109 by 1986.
-Most of these would be transferred to Kelvin Scottish following the reorganisation of the SBG.
+Most of these were transferred to Kelvin Scottish following the reorganisation of the SBG.
+Tayside Regional Council's bus operations, meanwhile, took delivery of a single Metrobus in 1979 for comparative trials against Volvo and Dennis vehicles in Dundee.

-The Tyne and Wear Passenger Transport Executive bought five Metrobuses on evaluation in 1979.
-These were sold to London Buses in 1988, where they would become M1481-M1485; these would be the final Metrobuses to be acquired by London Transport before the privatisation of London Buses.
-Merseybus purchased 25 MkII Metrobuses in 1989 while also acquiring many second hand from privatised London operators.
-Fifteen Metrobuses, some with Alexander bodywork, were purchased new by the predecessor of Merseybus, Merseyside PTE.

 Other municipal bus operators who bought Metrobuses included Kingston upon Hull City Transport, Leicester City Transport, Newport Transport and Reading Transport.
-The Metrobus also found sales to National Bus Company subsidiaries Maidstone & District and Northern General, with the former ordering two pairs of MkI Metrobuses with MCW and Rolls-Royce engines as part of NBC comparative trials in 1980.